The eROSITA Final Equatorial-Depth Survey (eFEDS) -- Splashback radius of X-ray galaxy clusters using galaxies from HSC survey: Results and Discussions

 We compare the values we infer for $r_{\rm sp}$ with the expectations from $\Lambda {\rm CDM}$ model.
-We estimate the approximate location for $r_{\rm sp}$ using the weak lensing calibrated halo mass estimate $M_{\rm 200m} = 10^{14.52} \, {\rm h^{-1} M_\odot}$ at the median redshift of $z=0.46$ for our sample.
+We estimate the approximate location for $r_{\rm sp}$ using the weak lensing calibrated halo mass estimate $M_{\rm 200m} = 10^{14.52} \, h^{-1} {\rm M_\odot}$ at the median redshift of $z=0.46$ for our sample.
 We use the $M_{\rm 200m}$ and $z$ to computing the peak height $\nu_{\rm 200m} \equiv \delta_c/\sigma(M_{\rm 200m})/D(z)$.
 We then use the $\nu_{\rm 200m}$ as an input parameter in the fitting relations given by eqn.
-7 of \citet[][]{2015ApJ...810...36M} and obtain $r_{\rm sp} = 1.80 \pm 0.07\, {\rm h^{-1} Mpc}$ as the $\Lambda {\rm CDM}$ prediction.
+7 of \citet[][]{2015ApJ...810...36M} and obtain $r_{\rm sp} = 1.80 \pm 0.07\, h^{-1}{\rm Mpc}$ as the $\Lambda {\rm CDM}$ prediction.
 This estimate is shown by the solid black vertical line in Figure \ref{c-g-xcorr}, which is consistent with our results within $\sim 1.2 \sigma$.
 We further calculated the halo mass accretation rate $\Gamma = 5.86\pm 3.78$ for our sample using eqn 5 in \citet[][]{2015ApJ...810...36M}.
 The large error on the $\Gamma$ value is related to the broader constraints on the splashback feature $r_{\rm sp}$.

 In the current analysis, we only work with a single z-band absolute magnitude cut $M_{z} -5\log h < -19.36$ which corresponds to an apparent magnitude limit of $m_{z} = 24.0$ at redshift $z = 0.75$.
 Note that the knee of the Schechter function is brighter in the z-band than in the i-band by about 0.3 magnitudes \citep{blanton_2001} .
-Our magnitude cut in the z-band is therefore even fainter compared to the magnitude at the knee of the Schechter function than galaxies used in \citet[][]{2016ApJ...825...39M} who use an i-band magnitude cut of $M_{i} -5\log h < -19.43$.
+Our magnitude cut in the z-band is, therefore even fainter compared to the magnitude at the knee of the Schechter function than galaxies used in \citet[][]{2016ApJ...825...39M} who use an i-band magnitude cut of $M_{i} -5\log h < -19.43$.
 Such cuts are thus expected to minimize the effects of dynamical friction \citep[][]{2016JCAP...07..022A}.
-In principle, we could use various magnitude limits to check for the effects of the dynamical friction as commonly done in literature \citep[for, e.g.][]{2016ApJ...825...39M, 2019PASJ...71..107M}.
-However, the current sample size yields fairly low signal-to-noise cross-correlations when restricted to brighter samples.
-In future work, we intend to pursue such measurements.
+We have also checked the effects of dynamical friction using limits on flux which are two magnitudes brighter limits similar to tests commonly carried out in the literature \citep[for, e.g.][]{2016ApJ...825...39M, 2020PASJ...72...64M}.
+We found no significant change in the splashback feature, given the large errors resulting from the low signal-to-noise cross-correlation measurements.
+We intend to pursue such studies in more detail in future work.